trainingmode/portfolio/markdown/design/* The Centaurs AI Summit (Davos '25), 2024.md

 An adventurous, bold look was chosen to capture the new frontiers provided by emerging AI technologies.

 Focus was placed on capturing a striking elegance, rather than an over-the-top presence.

 A black base, with periwinkle accents & deep-violet undertones evoked a sense of adventure & mystery.
+This motif was carried through the deck and all other assets produced for this project.

 - Custom **deck slides** were designed in _Figma_.
 - Slide content was produced based on an outline document (bullet-points) provided by the clients.